Itay2805/TomatOS/kernel/README.md

 ### The problem with this system

 It is probably slow, every syscall requires two context switches at the very least, it might favour a multicore system but on single core idk how fast it is going to be.

+# Synchronization

+First of all, we are going to have nested interrupts, but there are two restrictions, while in a nested interrupt, scheduling will be turned off, this is to prevent from a situation where we schedule in the middle of an interrupt and that interrupt never finishes.